froand/MicrosoftMicroHacks/03-Azure/01-03-Infrastructure/04_BCDR_Azure_Native/walkthrough/challenge-3/solution.md

 * Task 1: Set up and enable disaster recovery with Azure Site Recovery and monitor the progress.
 * Task 2: Perform a disaster recovery drill, create recovery plan and run a test failover.
-* Task 3: Run a production failover from Germany West Central to Sweden Central region and failback again from Sweden to Germany.
+* Task 3: Run a production failover from France Central to Sweden Central region and failback again from Sweden to Germany.

-## Task 1: Enable replication with Azure Site recovery for the Virtual Machine in the Germany West Central Region to the Sweden Central Region
+## Task 1: Enable replication with Azure Site recovery for the Virtual Machine in the France Central Region to the Sweden Central Region

 > **Note:** To enable disaster recovery (DR) between the regions, you might need to grant the Site Recovery Vault appropriate **access permissions**.
 If needed follow the instructions below.